cletusc/Userscript--Twitch-Chat-Emotes/README.md

 _Please note: versions directly installed are strictly for testing only.
 Once you are done testing, please install the [latest stable version][homepage install]._

+### Debugging

+To enable full debug messages, you must toggle a flag so we know it is OK to bug you with the logging.

+1. Open the developer console.
+2. Enter `emoteMenu.toggleDebug();` in your console.
+3. You will get a message showing the debug message status.
+4. Refresh to start getting full debug messages.

 ### [Gulp][gulp] commands

 - `gulp`: Compiles the script.